-SESSION 3 The objective of the third session with the youth is to bring key family and community supports together for a "circle meeting" in order to solidify their ties to the youth, get their input and buy-in for a plan to support the youth and to send a clear message that the process of helping the youth on their path to wellness is a community effort.
-During session two and between sessions two and three the youth works with the practitioner to plan the circle meeting, issue invitations and get the youth ready to play an active role in the meeting in communicating with the folks he or she invites.
-CONCLUSION The development of this new behavioral health screening and brief intervention capacity has empowered the Yurok community and inspired them to convene providers and school-based counselors from neighboring communities to proactively engineer a responsive cross-sector continuum of care to pick up where their brief intervention leaves off.
-Community members have experienced an increase in their sense of self-efficacy to address the needs of the youth in their community and are highly motivated to integrate this public health function into the Tribal Court's policy and practice landscape.
+Session 3 The objective of the third session with the youth is to bring key family and community supports together for a "circle meeting" in order to solidify their ties to the youth, get their input and "buy-in" for a plan to support the youth, and to send a clear message that the process of helping the youth on their path to wellness is a community effort.
+During session two and between sessions two and three, the youth works with the practitioner to plan the circle meeting and issue invitations.
+This prepares the youth to play an active role in the meeting through communicating with the folks he or she invites.